manasa7958/Projects/ps0/Readme-ps0.md

 ## Acknowledgements
 List all sources of help including the instructor or TAs, classmates, and web pages.

-https://www.sfml-dev.org/tutorials/2.4/start-linux.php - used the sfml documentation as my base code (had to use the 3.0.0 version because that's the version supported by my mac's homebrew)
+https://www.sfml-dev.org/tutorials/2.4/start-linux.php - used the sfml documentation as my base code (had to use the 2.6.2 version because that's the version supported by my mac's homebrew) https://docs.github.com/en/get-started/using-git/getting-changes-from-a-remote-repository - used this to figure out how to commit local changes onto my github repository and vice versa

-https://docs.github.com/en/get-started/using-git/getting-changes-from-a-remote-repository - used this to figure out how to commit local changes onto my github repository and vice versa
+I also used our Discord channel to figure out how to install sfml version 2 because the default version for my mac is sfml 3.

 ### Credits
 https://pngtree.com/freepng/cartoon-rocket-vector_13245076.html - used for my spaceship image (sprite)